rickstaa/stable-learning-control/docs/source/simzoo/envs/robotics/ros_gazebo_gym.rst

 ===========================

 The BLC package also works with the task environments contained in the `ros_gazebo_gym`_ framework.
-This frameworks currently allows you to train the `Franka Emika Panda Robot`_ on several robot tasks.
-It was implemented using the Robot Operating System (ROS) and uses the Gazebo simulator to simulate the robot.
+This framework provides a way to train RL algorithms on ROS-based robots simulated in Gazebo.
+Only the panda environment has been extensively tested with the BLC package.

 Task environments
 -----------------

-The `panda_openai_sim` package currently contains the following task environments:
+The `ros_gazebo_gym`_ package currently contains the following task environments:

 -   **PandaPickAndPlace-v0:** Lift a block into the air.
 -   **PandaPush-v0:** Push a block to a goal position.